Castiel (Supernatural): Arrival on Earth

 At the end of the third season of Supernatural, Dean Winchester is in Hell after being killed by the hellhounds of the demonic antagonist Lilith.
 In the season four premiere "Lazarus Rising", the angel Castiel is introduced as the one who brought Dean back from Hell and resurrected him.
 Because merely perceiving his actual form typically results in blindness, he takes a human host – James "Jimmy" Novak, a "devout man" who prayed for it – to communicate with Dean, and tells him that he has been brought back because God has work for him.
 Lilith is breaking the 66 seals in order to free Lucifer, and Dean must stop her.

 Castiel continues to appear throughout the season, at one point sending Dean back in time and later tasking him and his brother Sam with stopping witches from breaking another seal.
 He returns with fellow angel Uriel at the end of the episode "I Know What You Did Last Summer", seeking to kill Anna Milton, a fallen angel with the ability to "hear" the communications between angels.
 In the following episode, "Heaven and Hell", Anna uses an ancient Enochian sigil to send the angels away, though they manage to track them down later.
 Once there, Castiel expresses regret at having to kill Anna.
 Before they can carry out their duty, however, they are confronted by the demon Alastair and two of his minions.
 A fight ensues, and Castiel is nearly defeated in the battle by Alastair.
 He is saved by Dean, and they in turn are rescued when Anna regains her powers.
 Although Uriel nearly vents his frustration on Dean, Castiel stops him, and the two leave.

 Castiel later becomes suspicious of Uriel and confronts him in "On the Head of a Pin".
 Uriel admits he and certain other angels are now working together to free Lucifer, having grown weary of never hearing from God and jealous of His favoritism for humanity.
 He asks Castiel to join him, but Castiel refuses and attacks him.
 Uriel eventually overpowers Castiel, but is killed by Anna before he can strike the finishing blow.
 During this time, the orders he is getting from Heaven of questionable morality and the influence of Anna cause him to start to have doubts about Heaven's plans.
 He later returns in "The Monster At the End of This Book" to explain Chuck's role as a Prophet and later when Dean calls him to help save Sam.
-Castiel informs Dean he can't interfere due to how important Prophets are, but he impresses upon Dean how the archangel protecting a Prophet will intervene if said Prophet is in trouble to secretly let him know a way to save Sam.
+Castiel informs Dean he cannot interfere due to how important Prophets are, but he impresses upon Dean how the archangel protecting a Prophet will intervene if said Prophet is in trouble to secretly let him know a way to save Sam.